 Areas seeded during past revegetation work are self-sustaining; it is anticipated that the irrigation system used during early revegetation will not be used in the future.
 Unfortunately, despite installed fencing, cattle accessed the mine area a number of times in 2019 and seriously damaged reclamation grasses on the Upper Mine Bench and Road and the Lower Mine Bench and Road.
-The responsible rancher has not made serious efforts to correct this.
-OOSI will install additional fencing in the spring of 2020 and possibly do some hand reseeding work.
+These areas will be monitored for recovery and overall vegetation coverage in 2021.
+Some hand seeding may be implemented.

 Areas within the designated Evaporation Pond area were disturbed during pond relining construction in 2018 (see Section 5.2).
 These areas were seeded with a native seed mix and biodegradable erosion blankets were placed on the steeper, more vulnerable slopes.
-Good germination and growth of grasses was evident in the spring of 2019.
+Good germination and growth of grasses was evident in the spring of 2020 in these areas.
+The steeper slopes have remained stable.